Dravyavati River: Deterioration

 One cause of the pollution is the collection of storm water from adjoining areas such as Ambabari, the Walled City of Jaipur, Sanganer town and Pratap Nagar.
 Sewerage mixed with domestic wastewater and industrial waste drains into the river through Nahri ka Nallah, Jawahar Nallah and other streams that come from structured and unstructured sewerage systems of the suburbs.

 Major flooding occurred in July 1981 that washed away many dams and embankments on the river.
 Subsequent encroaching development and pollution changed the nature of the river to the degree that it became known as "Amanishah nullah".
 Another flood in August 2012 left the city of Jaipur devastated, thousands homeless and many dead.

 Rejuvenation project

 In 2015 Tata Group produced a report for the rejuvenation of the river.
+This was approved by Rajasthan's state-level empowered committee (SLEC) in October 2015, the estimated project cost for the Dravyavati River rejuvenation is ₹1,676 crore.
+This cost typically includes the initial construction, operation, and maintenance for a period of 10 years (a capital expenditure of ₹1470.85 crore with an additional 10-year operation and maintenance cost of ₹206.08 crore, summing up to the total of ₹1676.93 crore).

-This was approved by Rajasthan's state-level empowered committee (SLEC) in October 2015, having an estimated ten-year project cost, covering construction, operation and maintenance, of over 19 million Rupees.
-The contract for the project was awarded by the Jaipur Development Authority (JDA) to a consortium comprising Tata Projects and the Shanghai Urban Construction Group with an initial cost of over 16 million Rupees to complete the work by October 2018.
+The contract for the project was awarded by the Jaipur Development Authority (JDA) to a consortium comprising Tata Projects and the Shanghai Urban Construction Group with an initial cost of over 16 million USD (around INR 1600 crores) to complete the work by October 2018.
 Construction works will include 85 check dams and 122 fall structures.